tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 performance tuning, a very simple cassandra-stress configuration is sufficient for identifying bottlenecks by pushing a saturation load at the cluster.
-It is important to keep in mind that sustained saturation load should never be used to provide guidance to customers; by definition it is unsustainable.
+It is important to keep in mind that sustained saturation load should never be used to determine production throughput; by definition it is unsustainable.
 It is, on occasion, useful to find the max saturation load, then dial it back by 10-20% as a starting point for finding a cluster's maximum **sustainable** load.